PriyankaGoenka/Meal-Recognition-using-KNN-with-Random-Projection/README.md

 ImagePreprocessing.py : Python file for image preprocessing.
 It is used as an input for RandomProjection.m file.

-RandomProjection.py : Python file to reduce the features of original dataset.
+RandomProjection.py : Python file to reduce the features of original dataset and get the output as DatasetReduced.csv and ReleasedDatasetReduced.csv.
 It is used as an input for knn.m file.

 knn.m : K Nearest Neighbour, programmed in Matlab.